🇺🇸 Retired veteran, father, rock-climbing expert & rosin connoisseur

 Overly dry flowers won’t yield the best rosin, so be sure that the moisture content is in the acceptable range.
 Ideally, you’re looking to store flowers in a container that’s hovering at 62% relative humidity.
 Humidity packets specifically rated for 55-62% humidity in mason jars with your flowers is an easy way to get your flowers in prime condition for the press.

 Once you’ve found quality source material and verified that it’s moisture content is within the ideal range, it’s time to prep the flowers for the press.
-Apply the same process you normally do for pressing THC flowers, which includes using a quality rosin bag.
+Apply the same process you normally do for pressing THC flowers, which includes using quality-guaranteed bags like these at The Press Club.

 Finally, it’s time to enjoy your CBD rosin.
 Dabbing rosin that contains the spectrum of cannabinoids and terpenes, minus the overwhelming dominance of THC, provides a unique and refreshing experience.
 The therapeutic effects of CBD are accentuated in a quality CBD rosin, and it’s no more difficult to produce than the THC-rich variety.
 It’s no surprise that a growing number of rosin connoisseurs are focused on creating the best CBD rosin possible.
 Let us know what you think about pressing CBD flowers in the comments below.